 We’ve Come a Long Way…

-As members of the LBGT community and their supports know, it was not very long ago that most members of the LGBT community lived in the shadows.
+As members of the LBGT community and their supports know, it was not very long ago that most members of the LGBTQ community lived in the shadows.
 Laws across the country banned same-sex couples from marrying and almost all state and federal benefits refused to recognize a same-sex marriage even if it was legally performed in one of the few states that allowed them.
-In recent years, however, the LGBT community scored an important victory in the fight for equality when the Supreme Court finally took on the issue of same-sex marriage, declaring that states must allow same-sex couple to marry and must recognize same-sex marriages from other states.
+In recent years, however, the LGBTQ community scored an important victory in the fight for equality when the Supreme Court finally took on the issue of same-sex marriage, declaring that states must allow same-sex couple to marry and must recognize same-sex marriages from other states.
 Along with that monumental legal shift, societal changes over the last several decades have also shifted in a positive direction.
 Despite all of these positive changes, there is still a long way to go.

 We Still Have a Long Way to Go

-While the right to marry victory was certainly an important one for members of the LGBT community, there is still a long way to go before absolute equality is reached.
-When it comes to estate planning, some of the remaining issues continue to point to the need for LGBT members to have a comprehensive estate plan in place.
+While the right to marry victory was certainly an important one for members of the LGBTQ community, there is still a long way to go before absolute equality is reached.
+When it comes to estate planning, some of the remaining issues continue to point to the need for LGBTQ members to have a comprehensive estate plan in place.
 For example, although same-sex marriage is now legal in every state, some benefit programs still do not recognize a same-sex spouse’s rights, highlighting the need to have a well thought out estate plan in place that confers those rights on your spouse.
-Furthermore, although society as a whole is now much more accepting of LGBT relationships, individual family members may not be.
+Furthermore, although society as a whole is now much more accepting of LGBTQ relationships, individual family members may not be.
 If that is the case in your family, your spouse could be shut out of the decision-making process entirely in the event of your incapacity or death.

 What Should be in Your Plan?

 The good news is that a comprehensive estate plan can go a long way toward leveling the proverbial playing field.
 Through your estate plan, you can provide financially for your spouse or partner as well as ensure that he or she has the legal authority to make decisions for you regarding your medical treatment if you are incapacitated and/or to plan your funeral and burial at the end of your life.
-As a member of the LGBT community, your comprehensive estate plan should include tools and strategies such as:
+As a member of the LGBTQ community, your comprehensive estate plan should include tools and strategies such as:

 - Last Will and Testament – in your Will you can gift assets to anyone you choose.
 Therefore, use your Will to leave some, or all, of your estate to your spouse/partner.